Teen Addiction Help: Guide for Parents of Addicts

 • Appearing fearful, anxious, withdrawn

 Although drug and alcohol use is declining in teens, studies show parents can further reduce the chance their teen uses drugs or alcohol by having honest and open discussions.
-If you are unsure how to talk to your kids about drugs and alcohol, you should contact a professional in teen addiction help.
+If you are unsure how to talk to your kids about drugs and alcohol, you should contact a professional in teen addiction.

 Every child and teen is different and experiences different things.
 For some kids, having “the talk” about drugs and alcohol needs to happen sooner than for other kids.
 Some parents never have “the talk,” while others start talking about the dangers of drugs when their kids are small.